rkiko/AC_Agulhas_eddy_2021/README.md

 Africa South America transect in 3 ways (i) the old way, in which I do not consider smallest size classes and old eta and b values; (ii) including smallest size classes, old eta and b values (iii) including smallest size classes and new eta and b values

+\
+an33

+It is the same script as an18 (plot of the times series of flux, Mip etc.+ integrated time series of sPOC and POC), with the difference that I plot also these quantities calculated with (i) a different eta and b value; (ii) a different eta and b value and the smallest size classes